NETWAYS/ansible-collection-elasticstack/README.md

 Role Variables
 --------------

-* *elasticsearch_ca*: Set to the inventory hostname of the host that should house the CA for certificates for inter-node communication.
+* *elasticsearch_ca*: Set to the inventory hostname of the host that should house the CA for certificates for inter-node communication. (default: First node in the `elasticsearch` host group)

 Dependencies
 ------------